quenktechnologies/search-filters/README.md

 ## Compilation

 In `lib/compile` of this module a function `compile` is exported that does most of the compilation work.
-Compilers need only pass an instance of `Context` with the required `Term` instances, `EnabledPolicies` the source string and valid filters for the target will be produced.
+Compilation works by first converting the parsed AST into an intermediate representation via the `Term` interface. `Term#compile()` is then called on the top level Term.
+Users are required to supply implementations for `Term`.

+The `compile` function takes 3 arguments.
+The first argument, the `Context` which contains the `TermFactory` for constructing logical Terms, the second is an `EnabledPolicies` instance and the last the source string to parsed.

-The `EnabledPolcies` instance is what determines what fields can be included in the source string.
-The `EnabledPolicies` type supports either a literal `Policy` definition or a string pointing to one in the `policies` key of the passed Context.
+EnabledPolcies is what determines what fields can be included in the source string and their policies.
+EnabledPolicies supports either a literal `Policy` definition or a string pointing to one in the `policies` key of the Context.

 Policy pointers that cannot be resolved will result in a failed compilation.

 ### Policies
 A Policy has the following main fields:

 1. type        -       Indicates the allowed type for the field.
-One of (string,number or boolean).
+One of (number,boolean,string or date).
 2. operators   -       A list of supported operators for the field.
-3. term        -       A function that will produce a `Term` instance of the filter.
+3. term        -       A function that will produce a Term instance of the filter.

 ## API

 API documentation is generated and made available [here](https://quenktechnologies.github.io/search-filters).

 ## License